Overview of On Campus Housing

 - Refrigerators, microwaves or combination microwave/refrigerator units should be positioned to allow ventilation and should never be placed in closets.

 - Wiring on refrigerators and microwaves cannot be covered and refrigerators should be kept free of excessive frost, mold and mildew.
-Food should be kept in an airtight containers.
+Food should be kept in airtight containers.

 Power Strip Use Guide

-Possession of extension cords is considered a fire safety hazard and is prohibited.
+Possession of extension cords (without internal circuit breakers) is considered a fire safety hazard and is prohibited.
 When you need more outlets than you have, power strips with multi-plugs may be used.
 They must contain an internal circuit breaker and have the approval label of Underwriters' Laboratories.
 Power strips that have cracked or exposed wires, burn marks, loose connections or other damage present a safety hazard and may not be used.
 If your power strip doesn't meet these requirements, it could be hazardous, you will be instructed to remove it.